BioRDM/synbio2easy/USER_GUIDE.md

 This operation is for uploading SBOL files into new or existing collections, and updating or overwriting the objects in existing collections.
 This is the operation used in Use Cases 1-4.

+### General Notes on Deposit Operation

+-   If no files are detected in the specified directory either because there are none present, or they are filtered out because of the file extension filter, then a new collection will still be created for Use Cases 1 and 2

 ## Update